Gluesticks Blog

 Panda Softie Sewing Pattern for Kids (Video)

-Jump to Project
+↓ Jump to Instructions

 Looking for more sewing projects for kids?
-Check out our pig softie and double sided tissue pouch!
+Check out our pig softie and double-sided tissue pouch!

 Watch our step by step video!